Horatio Sharpe: Career

 He was commissioned in the King's forces in 1745 as a captain and fought in the Jacobite rising against the Jacobites.
 He served with the 20th Regiment of Foot and the Marines.
 Later, he is found in the West Indies as a Lieutenant-Colonel.
 He served until his appointment by Frederick Calvert, 6th Baron Baltimore as the proprietary Maryland colonial governor.
 (Following Samuel Ogle, who had died.)
 Horatio Sharpe was the brother of Lord Baltimore's guardian (William).
 He arrived in Maryland in August 1753.

 Appointed by the King in 1754 as the Royal Commander in Chief of all British Forces and commander of colonial forces for the protection of Virginia and adjoining Colonies, Sharpe was superseded by the arrival of Maj.
 Gen. Edward Braddock in 1755.
 Before Sharpe's service, Colonel James Innes had commanded all provincial soldiers.

-He was a capable civil and military administrator, gentleman-farmer, enslaver, horse collector, hospitable host, and friend of George Mason and George Washington.
+He was a civil and military administrator, gentleman-farmer, enslaver, horse collector, and friend of George Mason and George Washington.

 Horatio Sharpe also built Whitehall on the outskirts of Annapolis (Whitehall Road, Skidmore, Anne Arundel County).
 Now a National Historic Landmark, Whitehall was designed by Joseph Horatio Anderson, who was also the architect of the Maryland State House.
 It served as Sharpe's residence from his enforced retirement in 1769 until his return to England in 1773.

 Between 1760 and 1765, according to a 1912 biography, "The governor spent as much of his time as was possible at Whitehall, amusing himself with his favourite pursuit of farming", with most of the labor provided by enslaved people:No kinder master could be found, and his large retinue of negro slaves and indentured white servants were supremely happy.
 The duty of looking after the welfare and comfort of those under him was faithfully discharged.